Confidence: pre-teens and teenagers

-Confidence is the belief that you’ll be successful in a particular situation or at a specific task.
+Confidence is the belief that you’ll be successful or that you’ve made the right choice in a particular situation.

-Your confidence is related to your self-esteem, which is feeling good about yourself and feeling that you’re a worthwhile person.
-But having high self-esteem doesn’t mean you always feel confident.
+- self-esteem, which is feeling good about yourself and feeling that you’re a worthwhile person

-Resilience is the ability to bounce back from difficult experiences and cope in hard or stressful situations.
+- resilience, which is being able to bounce back from difficult experiences and cope in hard or stressful situations

-Confidence helps teenagers make safe, informed decisions.
-Confident teenagers can avoid people and situations that aren’t necessarily right for them, and to find those that are.
+Confidence helps teenagers feel they can make safe, informed decisions and avoid people and situations that aren’t right for them.

-If your child is confident, he’s more likely to be assertive, positive, engaged, enthusiastic and persistent.
+If your child is confident, they’re also more likely to be assertive, positive, engaged, enthusiastic and persistent.

 Teenagers with low confidence are less likely to join in activities, more likely to hold back in class, and might be more willing to give in to peer influence.
-When a child lacks confidence, he might expect to fail at things he tries, or to not try as hard when things get tricky.
+When a teenage child lacks confidence, they might expect to fail at things they try, or they might not try as hard when things get tricky.

-How to build confidence and resilience in your child
+How to build confidence in pre-teens and teenagers

-Here are some tips for building confidence and resilience in your child.
+Here are some tips for building confidence in your child.

-Look for the practical and positive things your child can do to build skills and increase her chances of success.
+Look for the practical and positive things your child can do to build skills, achieve goals and experience success.
+Giving your child a clear strategy to improve their chances of success is a great way to do this.
 For example, ‘Ada, if you want to be picked for the basketball team, you need to make sure you’re listening to the coach and practising between sessions’.

 Give your child opportunities to try new things

-When your child tries lots of different things, he’ll get to know what he’s good at and what he enjoys.
-He’ll also learn that most people do well at some things and not so well at others – and that’s fine.
-After all, we can’t all be Olympic athletes, computer geniuses or rock gods!
+When your child tries plenty of different things, they’ll get to know what they’re good at and what they enjoy.
+Your child will also learn that most people do well at some things and not so well at others – and that’s fine.

 Encourage your child to keep trying